syncthing/docs/specs/bep-v1.rst

 Hello message exchange, but even in the case that a connection is rejected a Hello message must be sent before the connection is terminated.

-Hello messages MUST be prefixed with a magic number **0x2EA7D90B** represented in network byte order (BE), followed by two bytes representing the size of the message in network byte order (BE), followed by the contents of the Hello message itself.
+Hello messages MUST be prefixed with an int32 containing the magic number **0x2EA7D90B**, followed by an int16 representing the size of the message, followed by the contents of the Hello message itself.

-In this document, in diagrams and text, "bit 0" refers to the *most significant* bit of a word; "bit 15" is thus the least significant bit of a 16 bit word (int16) and "bit 31" is the least significant bit of a 32 bit word (int32).
-Integers are signed unless stated otherwise, but when describing message lengths negative values do not make sense and the most significant bit MUST be zero.

 .. code-block:: none